 This was when I knew I had a problem.
 Not because I was trying to make myself feel guilty, but because I genuinely did not like what my habit had become.

-And it gets particularly hard for us when we use our phones to scroll for night feedings.
+For most, it gets particularly hard when we use our phones to scroll for night feedings.
 Why?
 Because long after baby has fed and gone back to sleep we’re up scrolling.
-Or trying to go to sleep but having a hard time as a result of our brains being “on.”

 This is a nasty cycle.